Pangkor Treaty of 1874: Result

-Raja Ismail did not attend the meeting arranged between Sir Andrew Clarke and Raja Abdullah.
-He did not recognise the agreement but had no choice as he was faced with the alliance between Raja Abdullah and the British.
-As a result, Raja Abdullah was made sultan, and Sir James W. W. Birch was appointed as Perak's first British Resident after the treaty came into force.
+Raja Ismail did not attend the meeting arranged between Clarke and Abdullah.
+He did not recognise the agreement but had no choice as he was faced with the alliance between Abdullah and the British.
+As a result, Abdullah was made sultan, and Sir James W. W. Birch was appointed as Perak's first British resident after the treaty came into force.

 Following this, the British actively became involved in three other Malay states: Negeri Sembilan, Selangor and Pahang.
 These states, along with Perak, were later reorganised into the Federated Malay States.

 Clarke arrived in November 1873 and he put Perak, Selangor and Sungei Ujong under British protection within a year, and Pahang in 1888.
-In 1875, a British Resident was sent to Selangor.
-In 1874, a British Resident was sent to Sungei Ujong.
+In 1875, a British resident was sent to Selangor.
+In 1874, a British resident was sent to Sungei Ujong.